(con't from Part I)

 Four part hymn settings are not organ music; they are choral music which the organist arranges for performance on the organ, and these make excellent material for studying voice leading, practicing sight reading, learning hymn playing techniques (there are several), and, of course, improvising in the various ways that a hymn tune can be announced.

-Such hymn books might include the Army/Navy Hymnal, the New Hymnal (old edition) and the Hymnbook 1982 of the Episcopal church, the Hymnal of the Presbyterian church, the Celebration Hymnal, the Methodist Hymnal, Hymns of the Saints (RLDS), the Christian Science Hymnal, the Baptist Hymnal, the Lutheran Worship Hymnal, the Pilgrim Hymnal, the Hymnal of the United Church of Christ, and the New Century Hymnal, just to name a few.
+Such hymn books might include the Army/Navy Hymnal, the Hymnal 1940, New Hymnal (old edition), and Hymnbook 1982 of the Protestant Episcopal church of the USA, the Hymnal of the Presbyterian church, the Celebration Hymnal, the Methodist Hymnal, Hymns of the Saints (RLDS), the Christian Science Hymnal, the Baptist Hymnal, the Lutheran Worship Hymnal, the Pilgrim Hymnal, the Hymnal of the United Church of Christ, and the New Century Hymnal, just to name a few.

-Less expensive copies of most, if not all, of these hymnals can be located over time and purchased for nominal cost at any good used book store.
+Less expensive copies of most, if not all, of these hymnals can be located over time and purchased for nominal cost at any good used book store; older editions often have a backing which is quite flexible and, when opened, lays quite well on the rack.

 Nowadays there are also various on line hymnals which can be used without charge to locate, download, and print hard to find hymns and songs.